-The chance for exhibiting that skill presents itself in chronicling one’s journey through entrepreneurship, because doing so is a daily task.
+The chance for exhibiting that skill presents itself in chronicling one’s journey as a creator or through entrepreneurship, because doing so is a daily task.

-Sure, business owners in startup stage probably can’t afford to hire a full time production team, but there’s no need to start big.
+Sure, business owners in startup stage and creators probably can’t afford to hire a full time production team, but there’s no need to start big.

 Filming a few minutes of daily vlog footage on a smartphone will do the trick.